ARSINOE-project/data-management-service/docs/source/index.rst

    :query string case_study_id: The id of the case study.
 Specifies the case study to which the datasets belong.
 If not provided, then all datasets in the catalogue are returned. (*optional*)

+   :query int page: The page number.
+While discovering pages starting from zero and upwards, the first page that returns fewer than 100 results or no results is the last / next from last accordingly.

    :requestheader Authorization: `API token` (*optional*)

    :statuscode 404: The provided `case_study_id` does not match a case study in the Data Catalogue.